 - In April, you can also experience flash flooding in canyons.
 Flash flood can be really dangerous, so you’ll want to avoid hiking in slots and canyons, such as The Narrows trail.
 It’s safer to avoid that trail when flash floods are expected.

 - Also, starting April 1st, 2022, a permit will be required to hike Angel’s Landing, so make sure you get the permit before you head to Zion.
-April is also the starting month of the Zion National Park shuttle bus.

 Nearby accommodations: for nearby accommodations with easy access to the park, consider staying in Springdale.
 The Holiday Inn Express Springdale is conveniently located and with amenities like a pool, it’s the perfect spot to round out your Zion NP trip.